-A survey was conducted after the training was complete and the responses indicated a high measure of satisfaction with the training, with Boots to the Bench, Detecting Child Abuse, and Criminal Prosecution of a CPS Case viewed as particularly successful presentations.
+A survey was conducted after the training was complete and the responses indicated a high measure of satisfaction with the training.

-The next Regional Attorney Conference will be November 2-3, 2017 in San Marcos.
+The next Regional Attorney Conference will be in October 2019 in San Marcos, Texas.

 Keeping Infants and Toddlers Safe (KITS) Conference

 The Keeping Infants and Toddlers Safe (KITS) conference is held in Houston each year.
-In 2016, the Children's Commission provided funding for a multi-disciplinary child abuse and neglect track which included content for attorneys representing children, parents, and DFPS, and child welfare professionals.
+In past years, the Children's Commission provided funding for a multi-disciplinary child abuse and neglect track which included content for attorneys representing children, parents, and DFPS, and child welfare professionals.